 He made 89 appearances across all competitions for the La Liga side, helping them beat Barcelona in the Copa del Rey final in 2019.

-The midfielder then completed a permanent move to local rivals Villarreal in 2020, where he will play under former Arsenal manager Unai Emery.
+The midfielder then completed a permanent move to local rivals Villarreal in 2020 and is now playing under former Arsenal coach Unai Emery.

 Oxlade-Chamberlain’s Arsenal career had stalled by 2017 and the midfielder opted for a fresh challenge, joining Liverpool in a £35million deal.